skoolkid/skoolkit/sphinx/source/commands.rst

   standard input.
 If OUTFILE is not given, a TAP file is created.

   Options:
     --7ffd N           Add 128K RAM banks to the tape file and write N to port 0x7ffd after they've loaded.
     --banks N[,N...]
-Add only these 128K RAM banks to the tape file (default: 0,1,3,4,6,7).
+Add only these 128K RAM banks to the tape file (default:
-    -b BEGIN, --begin BEGIN
+                       0,1,3,4,6,7).
-                          Begin conversion at this address (default: ORG for a binary file, 16384 for a snapshot).
+    -b, --begin BEGIN  Begin conversion at this address (default: ORG for a binary file, 16384 for a snapshot).
-    -c N, --clear N       Use a 'CLEAR N' command in the BASIC loader and leave the stack pointer alone.
+    -c, --clear N      Use a 'CLEAR N' command in the BASIC loader and leave the stack pointer alone.
-    -e END, --end END     End conversion at this address.
+    -e, --end END      End conversion at this address.
-    --loader ADDR         Place the 128K RAM bank loader at this address (default: CLEAR address + 1).
+    --loader ADDR      Place the 128K RAM bank loader at this address (default:
+                       CLEAR address + 1).
-    -o ORG, --org ORG     Set the origin address for a binary file (default:
-                          65536 minus the length of FILE).
+    -o, --org ORG      Set the origin address for a binary file (default: 65536 minus the length of FILE).
-    -p STACK, --stack STACK
-                          Set the stack pointer (default: BEGIN).
+    -p, --stack STACK  Set the stack pointer (default: BEGIN).
-    -s START, --start START
-                          Set the start address to JP to (default: BEGIN).
+    -s, --start START  Set the start address to JP to (default: BEGIN).
-    -S FILE, --screen FILE
-                          Add a loading screen to the tape file.
+    -S, --screen FILE  Add a loading screen to the tape file.
 FILE may be a snapshot or a 6912-byte SCR file.
     -V, --version      Show SkoolKit version number and exit.

 Note that the ROM tape loading routine at 1366 (0x0556) and the load routine used by `bin2tap.py` together require 14 bytes for stack operations, and so